soldiertt/yoga-api/README.md

 # Local dev

 1. Need to start Docker for windows
-2. Go to docker project and start yoga db (cd /yoga && docker compose up)
+2. Go to docker project and start yoga db (cd yoga && docker compose up)
 3. Start this app with dev profile

 # App deployment